 Fort Washakie, Wyoming, first known as Camp Augur, was a sub-post of Fort Bridger.
-It was established by Lieutenant Patrick Henry Breslin and troops from the 4th U.S. Infantry on June 28, 1869, where Lander now sits.
+Lieutenant Patrick Henry Breslin and troops established it from the 4th U.S. Infantry on June 28, 1869, where Lander now sits.
 Less than a year later, it was reorganized as a separate post on March 28, 1870, and renamed Camp Brown after Captain Frederick H. Brown, who was killed in the Fetterman Massacre.

 Listed on the National Register of Historic Places, the reservation continues to utilize some of the buildings today.
 Fort Washakie is also known as the final resting place for Chief Washakie and Sacagawea, the Shoshone woman who guided the Lewis and Clark Expedition.

 The Wind River Indian Reservation is shared by about 3,500 members of the Eastern Shoshone Tribe and 7,000 members of the Northern Arapaho Tribe.
 The reservation is located about 17 miles northwest of Lander, Wyoming, on US Highway 287.

 Shoshone Tribal Cultural Center